Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 It is almost the same as the UserInfo endpoint, but there are a few important differences:

 1. It allows collection minimization by supporting claims parameter.
-1. It allows an identifier to correlate the claims it is returning and the ID Token the IW provides.
+1. It allows an identifier to correlate the claims it is returning and the ID Token the IdA provides.
 1. It include the `iss` claim.
 (Userinfo Endpoint does not)
 1. It returns signed response.
 1. It allows multiple schema types for its response. (e.g, JWT and W3C Verifiable Credentials formats)